What Is Child Support Misuse — and Why Does It Matter?

 How the Law Currently Works — and Where It Falls Short

-In every U.S. state, child support is treated as income belonging to the custodial parent, not a directed fund for specific child expenses.
-Courts have consistently ruled that once transferred, the paying parent has no legal right to demand receipts or proof of child-related spending.
+Every U.S. state treats child support as income belonging to the custodial parent.
+The law does not treat it as a directed fund for specific child expenses.
+Moreover, courts have consistently ruled on this point.
+Once the money transfers, the paying parent cannot demand receipts or proof of child-related spending.

-This legal structure was originally designed to protect custodial parents — predominantly mothers in earlier decades — from the administrative burden of tracking expenses.
-But critics argue it has created a system with zero accountability, leaving paying parents (often fathers) with no recourse when money is clearly being diverted from children’s needs.
+Lawmakers originally designed this legal structure to protect custodial parents — predominantly mothers in earlier decades — from the burden of tracking expenses.
+Critics argue, however, that it created a system with zero accountability.
+As a result, paying parents (often fathers) have no recourse when a recipient clearly diverts money from children’s needs.

 Some states, including Kansas and Texas, have explored or implemented limited child support accounting measures.
 However, these are the exception, not the rule, and enforcement remains spotty even where laws exist.